 Mexico’s Los Cabos braces for approaching storm Lorena

-Owners pulled boats from the water and hauled them away on trailers, while shopkeepers put plywood over windows and doors as Tropical Storm Lorena bore down on Mexico's resort-studded Los Cabos area, predicted to arrive Friday at hurricane force.
+Owners pulled boats from the water and hauled them away on trailers, while shopkeepers put plywood over windows and doors as Hurricane Lorena bore down Friday on Mexico’s resort-studded Los Cabos area.

 “If we don’t get the yacht out, the waves can damage it,” said Juan Hernández, who rents his craft to foreign visitors.
 It’s “a preventative measure for when a cyclone threatens.”